Frangula californica: Distribution and habitat

 The plant is native to California, the Southwestern United States, and Baja California state in Mexico.
 It is an introduced species in Hawaii.
 The highest populations of this plant are mainly found in Arizona and California, but can also be found in New Mexico, Oregon, and Nevada as well.

-It occurs in oak woodland and chaparral habitats, numerous others in its range.
+It occurs in oak woodland and chaparral habitats, and numerous others in its range.
 Individual plants can live an estimated 100 to 200 years.
-An abundance or dominance of this plant usually shows an imbalance in soil quality, due to it commonly being found in rich fertile soils.
+An abundance or dominance of this plant usually shows an imbalance in soil quality, due to it commonly being found in rich, fertile soils.
 Frangula californica can be found in forests mixed with redwood, evergreen, and red fir.
 This plant is also a common shrub found in the environment in the Siskiyou Mountains, southwestern Oregon, and northern California within the forests.

 Ecology

 This shrub is a member of many plant communities and grows in many types of habitat, including California chaparral and woodlands, coastal sage scrub, and California oak woodlands.
 It grows in forest types such as foggy coastal oak woodlands, Coast redwood forests, California mixed evergreen forests, and mountain coniferous forests.

 It can be found alongside chaparral whitethorn (Ceanothus leucodermis), toyon (Heteromeles arbutifolia), skunkbush (Rhus trilobata), redberry (Rhamnus crocea), and western poison oak (Toxicodendron diversilobum).
 In brushy mountain habitat it grows among many species of manzanita.

 The plant reproduces sexually by seed and vegetatively by sprouting.
 After wildfire or cutting, the plant generally resprouts from its root crown.
 Reproduction via seed is most common in mature stands of the plant.
 It produces seeds by 2 or 3 years of age.
 Seeds are mature in the fall.
 Seed dispersal is often performed by birds, which are attracted to the fruit; some plants are so stripped of fruit by birds that hardly any seeds fall below the parent plant.

 This long-lived plant is persistent and becomes a dominant species in many habitat types, such as coastal woodlands.
 In the absence of wildfire, the shrub can grow large, with a wide spread that can shade out other flora.
-When fire occurs, the plant can be very damaged but it readily resprouts from the surviving root crown, which is covered in buds for the purpose.
+When fire occurs, the plant can be very damaged, but it readily resprouts from the surviving root crown, which is covered in buds for the purpose.
 It reaches its pre-burn size relatively quickly.

 Parts of the plant, including the foliage and fruit, are food for wild animals such as mule deer, black bears, woodrats and many resident and migrating birds, as well as livestock.
 Many cattle, goats, and sheep consider the berry of this plant to be a palatable food source, but is only heavily utilized where the annual growth of this plant is abundant.

-Two insects induce galls on California coffeeberry: a moth, Sorhagenia nimbosa, induces swelling along the leaf midrib, and a midge of the genus Asphondylia induces flower-bud galls.
+Two insects induce galls on California coffeeberry: a moth, Sorhagenia nimbosus, induces swelling along the leaf midrib, and a midge of the genus Asphondylia induces flower-bud galls.
 The flower is an attractor for native bees and supports pollination in areas with a high quantity of coffeeberry.